 NASARI [12], a resource containing vector representations of most of DBpedia entities, solves this problem by building a vector space of concepts.
-The NASARI vectors are actually distributional representations of the entities in BabelNet [53], a large multilingual lexical resource linked to Wordnet, DBpedia, Wiktionary and other resources.
-The NASARI approach collects cooccurrence information of concepts from Wikipedia and then applies a cluster-based dimensionality reduction.
-The context of a concept is based on the set of Wikipedia pages where a mention of it is found.
-As shown by Camacho-Collados et al. [12], the vector representations of entities encode some form of semantic relatedness, with tests on a sense clustering task showing positive results.
-Table 2 shows a sample of pairs of NASARI vectors together with their pairwise cosine similarity ranging from -1 (opposite direction, i.e. unrelated) to 1 (same direction, i.e. related).
+The NASARI vectors are actually distributional representations of the entities in BabelNet [52], a large multilingual lexical resource linked to WordNet, DBpedia, Wiktionary and other resources.
+The NASARI approach collects cooccurrence information of concepts

-5We also experimented with APSyn [59] as an alternative similarity measure which, unfortunately, did not work well in our scenario.
-6For simplicity, we only use the local parts of the entity URI, neglecting the namespace http://dbpedia.org/resource/
+5We also experimented with APSyn [58] as an alternative similarity measure which, unfortunately, did not work well in our scenario.